kitschpatrol/docker-gitbox/README.md

     git push --set-upstream origin master

 *Note: This process will require authentication to the http server on clone, pull, or push.
 See Authentication.*

-**Setup client to clone a repository via git-daemon***

-    git clone git://<docker host ip or hostname>/myrepo.git

-*Note: This assumes the 'export' keyword was used when creating this repository.

-**Setup client to clone a repository via git smart-http***

-    git clone http://<docker host ip or hostname>/git/myrepo.git

-*Note: Notice the URL difference between this method and the previous.
-This process will require authentication to the http server on clone, pull, or push.
-See Authentication.*

 **[Gitlist] (http://gitlist.org/) Browser Access:**